warren-bank/root-project-directory/README.md

 #### Description:

-This is a tiny library to help when importing modules (ES6/CommonJS) with paths relative to the root of the project directory.
+This is a tiny library to help when importing CommonJS modules with paths relative to the root of the project directory.

 #### Installation: